-(2)Employment supports: Employment supports include job development, support to find a job, and job coaching after available vocational rehabilitation supports have been exhausted.
+(2) Employment supports: Employment supports include job development, support to find a job, and job coaching after available vocational rehabilitation supports have been exhausted.
 The job coach provides training, skill development, and employer consultation that an eligible recipient may require while learning to perform specific work tasks on the job; co-worker training; job site analysis; situational or vocational assessments and profiles; education of the eligible recipient and co-workers on rights and responsibilities; and benefits counseling.
-Job development is a service provided to eligible recipients by skilled staff.
-The service has five components:

-(a)
+(a) five components: